 When it comes to car seat safety, you need to be sure that your child is safely secured in the car.
 It is one of the most important things you can do to keep your children safe while traveling with them.
 But what should you do if you are not confident in your knowledge of proper car seat usage?
 To help you get the information you need to ensure your child’s safety, here is an article that discusses everything you need to know about South Carolina car seat laws.

-South Carolina Car Seat Law
+- South Carolina Forward-facing Car Seat Law

 South Carolina Car Seat Laws